akohan91/libak-salesforce-dynamic-soql/DynamicSOQL.md

 `stringify(): String` <br>
 Returns ORDER BY statement like: "ORDER BY Name ASC NULLS LAST"

 ## DynamicSOQLGroupBy
 <a name="DynamicSOQLGroupBy">

 ### Constructors
 <a name="DynamicSOQLGroupBy_Constructors">

-The following are constructors for DynamicSOQL.
+The following are constructors for DynamicSOQLGroupBy.

 - `DynamicSOQLGroupBy(List<String> fieldGroupByList)`
 ```java